theodox/ta_101/TA coding 101.md

 We need to _think_ about future problems and try to solve today's issues without prejudicing future enhancements.
 But we don't want to actually write code that we don't need right now.

 The hard truth of TA life is that the future we are envisioning may not ever arrive, or will arrive in an almost unrecognizable form.
-So, don't do work today to solve a problem that may never come to pass.
+So, **don't do work today to solve a problem that may never come to pass**.

 An idea for how to solve a future problem is a great note to put into a comment or @todo.
 But don't write future code until it serves a present need.
 Long-lived library and especially framework code need to be more future-friendly.
 However, even there it's a good idea to write as little code as is practical today.